MartinLogan Motion 4i vs. Polk Audio HTS 12

 In conclusion, while the MartinLogan Motion 4i bookshelf speakers and the Polk Audio HTS 12 powered subwoofer are fundamentally different beasts, their combination can be quite synergistic.
 The Motion 4i's exceptional rendition of the mids and highs meets its match in the HTS 12's authoritative low-end presence.
 For audiophiles looking to construct a system that delivers across the frequency spectrum with poise and power, pairing these two may just be the ticket to audio nirvana.
 It's an alliance that respects the integrity of the music, allowing it to be experienced in all its intended grandeur.

-- MartinLogan Motion 4i reviews and FAQs
+MartinLogan Motion 4i Bookshelf Speakers

-- Polk Audio HTS 12 reviews and FAQs
+Polk Audio HTS 12 Powered Subwoofer

 Amazon.com